6 km · 12-18 min · From $8-12

 A pre-booked private transfer is $8-12 all-in - the price is fixed and includes airport surcharges, tolls and meet-and-greet.
 A metered taxi shows $4-6 on the meter, but the actual amount you pay is typically 20-40% higher once airport surcharges, tolls and a tip are added.
 Ride-hailing is $3-5 where available.

 See our full Kota Kinabalu International Airport transfer guide for all destinations, local taxi tips, FAQ and booking options.
+Or browse Kota Kinabalu airport transfers covering all city neighborhoods.
 For nationwide context, see our Malaysia transfer guide.